France delays Sahel counter-insurgency plan after Mali violence

 After that intervention drove the Islamists from major cities and towns, Mali's government and separatist groups signed a deal in Burkina Faso's capital Ouagadougou to hold talks about greater autonomy for the north, but little progress has been made since last year with tensions gradually rising.

-At least eight Malian soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor's office in the northern town of Kidal on Saturday.
+The Malian army was preparing to launch an assault on the northern town of Kidal, where at least eight soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor's office on Saturday while Prime Minister Mousse Mara was in the town.

-The army retook key positions in Kidal on Tuesday without fighting but rebels remain in control of a military camp and the governor's office, a military source and a witness said.
-"All the (army) reinforcements have arrived and they have taken control of all the strategic positions in the town except the governor's office.
-We are just waiting for a political decision before moving onto the offensive," a senior military source told Reuters.
+The United States has warned that northern Mali risked sliding back into war and urged all sides to return to talks.

 He had planned to outline details of the mission that would operate across the Sahel region along the southern edge of the Sahara Desert, to fight Islamist militancy.